BlockscapeNetwork/hackatom_v/contracts/marketplace/README.md

 # Marketplace Smart Contract

-This smart contract enables trading of cw721 NFT tokens.
+This smart contract enables selling cw721 NFT tokens.
 To accomplish this the contract implements a *receiveNft* function which acts as a counterpart to the cw721 *sendNft* function.
 It also provides further functions for trading.

 ## Messages